 When she began, her boss handed her a list of 82 tasks to complete for each apartment.
 Push the coat hangers to the left side of the sliding closet.
 Make sure the shower head isn’t set to “massage” mode.
 Set the TV to input 2.
 An excruciatingly long list of seemingly unnecessary tedium.
 On Martha’s first day, they even made her watch a 3 hour video of another employee performing the tasks.
 She does the same 82 two things all day every day.
-410 tasks in 8 hours, Monday through Friday.
+Monday through Friday, 410 tasks in 8 hours every day.

-Worst job in the world?
+To some, this must seem like the worst job in the world.
 Not to Martha.
 In fact, she feels invigorated at the end of each day.

 How is this possible?
 The answer has to do with a special part of the brain called the dorsolateral striatum and how humans program themselves to accomplish menial tasks.

-Exactly.
-That’s the take home point.
 Have you ever had a Eureka moment in the shower?
-Have you ever been washing dishes when suddenly a (figurative) lightbulb turns on and you know how to solve some difficult problem at work that has been nagging at you all week?
+Have you ever been washing dishes when suddenly a (figurative) lightbulb turns on and you suddenly know how to solve some difficult problem at work that has been nagging at you all week?